 Drastic pruning Acer palmatum ( Japanese maple).
 Acer palmatum bleeds their sap if pruned hard in early spring.

+What is the best location for a Japanese maple.
+Acer palmatum is always best planted in a position where it is sheltered from cold winter winds.
 Cold winds may damage foliage.
-Acer palmatum is always best planted in a position where it is sheltered from cold winter winds.

 Acer palmatum grown in a container.
 Feed with a slow-release fertiliser in spring as it comes into growth.